 We established a manufacturing line at our headquarters facility in Chesterfield, Missouri and began to manufacture all of our nutritional supplements in early 1993.
 We expanded our Chesterfield facility in 1997 to now include 126,000 square feet of total space.
-At this facility, we manufacture all of our powdered nutritional supplements for distribution both domestically and internationally.
-Our 24K and LunaRich X capsules are manufactured by a third party, as well as our skin care line.
+At this facility, we manufacture all of our powdered nutritional supplements and LunaRich X capsules for distribution both domestically and internationally.
+Only our 24K product is manufactured by a third party.

-Our ability to manufacture our powdered nutritional supplements is a competitive advantage over competitors not engaged in manufacturing and contributes to our ability to provide high-quality products.
+Our ability to manufacture most of our nutritional supplements is a competitive advantage over competitors not engaged in manufacturing and contributes to our ability to provide high-quality products.
 Our product manufacturing includes identifying suppliers of raw materials, acquiring the finest quality raw materials, blending exact amounts of raw materials into batches, and canning and labeling the finished products.
 Since we carefully select our ingredient suppliers, we are able to control the quality of raw materials and our finished products.
-We have not experienced any significant difficulty in obtaining supplies of raw materials for our nutritional supplements or finished product of our 24K or LunaRich X. By monitoring and testing products at all stages of the manufacturing process, we precisely control product composition.
-In addition, we can control costs by manufacturing our own powdered nutritional supplements.
+We have not experienced any significant difficulty in obtaining supplies of raw materials for our nutritional supplements or finished product of our 24K.
+By monitoring and testing products at all stages of the manufacturing process, we precisely control product composition.
+In addition, we believe we can more efficiently control costs by manufacturing all but one of our own nutritional supplements.